AviBapatu/InsightStream/frontend/THEME_SYSTEM.md

-# Themes Directory
+# Theme System Documentation

-This directory contains the core theme configuration for the application.
+This document details the core theme configuration and customization system for the application.

 ## Files

-### `themeConfig.js`
+### `src/themes/themeConfig.js`

 The main theme configuration file containing: